A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Construction

-\textbf{LLM-generation Method}: in this method, the agent profiles are automatically generated based on LLMs.
-Typically, it begins by providing manual prompts that outline specific generation rules and elucidates the composition and attributes of the agent profiles within the target population.
-In addition, it may specify initial seed agent profiles to serve as few-shot examples.
-These profiles then serve as the foundation for generating other agent information based on LLMs.
-For example, RecAgent~\cite{wang2023recagent} first creates seed profiles for a small number of agents by manually crafting details like age, gender, personal traits, and movie preferences.
+\textbf{LLM-generation Method}: in this method, agent profiles are automatically generated based on LLMs.
+Typically, it begins by indicating the profile generation rules, elucidating the composition and attributes of the agent profiles within the target population.
+Then, one can optionally specify several seed agent profiles to serve as few-shot examples.
+Finally, LLMs are leveraged to generate all the agent profiles.
+For example, RecAgent~\cite{wang2023recagent} first creates seed profiles for a few agents by manually crafting their attributes such as age, gender, personal traits, and movie preferences.
 Then, it leverages ChatGPT to generate more agent profiles based on the seed information.
-The LLM-generation method can save significant time when the number of agents is large, but it may lack precise control over the generated profiles.
+This approach significantly reduces the time and effort required to construct agent profiles, particularly for large-scale populations.
+However, it may lack precise control over the generated profiles, which can result in inconsistencies or deviations from the intended characteristics.

-\textbf{Dataset Alignment Method}: in this method, the agent profiles are indicated based on real-world datasets.
-The basic information of real humans is fully or selectively leveraged to describe the agents.
-For example, the agents in~\cite{argyle2023out} are initialized based on the participant demographic backgrounds in real-world survey datasets.
-The dataset alignment method can accurately capture the attributes of the real population, effectively bridging the gap between the virtual and real worlds.
+\textbf{Dataset Alignment Method}: in this method, the agent profiles are obtained from real-world datasets.
+Typically, one can first organize the information about real humans in the datasets into natural language prompts, and then leverage it to profile the agents.
+For instance, in~\cite{argyle2023out}, the authors assign roles to GPT-3 based on the demographic backgrounds (such as race/ethnicity, gender, age, and state of residence) of participants in the American National Election Studies (ANES).
+They subsequently investigate whether GPT-3 can produce similar results to those of real humans.
+The dataset alignment method accurately captures the attributes of the real population, thereby making the agent behaviors more meaningful and reflective of real-world scenarios.

-In addition to the profile generation strategies, another important problem is how to specify the information for profiling the agents.
-Examples of information include demographic information, which introduces the characteristics of a population (e.g., age, gender, and income), psychology information, which indicates the personalities of the agents, and social information, which describes the relationships between agents.
-The choice of information to profile the agent is largely determined by the specific application scenarios.
-For instance, if the study focuses on user social behaviors, social profile information becomes pivotal.
-However, establishing the relationship between the profile information and downstream tasks is not always straightforward.
-A potential solution would be to input all possible profile information initially and then develop automatic methods (\emph{e.g.}, based on LLMs) to select the most suitable one.